RadeonOpenCompute/ROCm_Documentation/ROCm_API_References/HIP_API/Context-Management.rst

 **hipMallocHost**

-Use "hipHostMalloc"
+Recommendation: Use "hipHostMalloc"

 **hipMemAllocHost**

-Use "hipHostMalloc"
+Recommendation: Use "hipHostMalloc"

 **hipHostAlloc**

-Use "hipHostMalloc"
+Recommendation: Use "hipHostMalloc"

 For more information on 'hipHostMalloc', see